inr-kit/numjuggler/help/mode.rst

 wrap:
     Wrap lines in the MCNP input file to fit the 80-chars limit.
-Wrapped only meaningful parts of the lines: if a line exceed 80 characters due to comments (i.e.  any entries after "$" or "&"), it is not wrapped.
+Only the line meaningful parts are wrapped: if a line exceed 80 characters due to a comment (i.e. any entries after "$" or "&"), it is not wrapped.

 rems: